rwblokzijl/Msc-thesis-EuroToken/thesis.md

 One option is to implement a full blockchain protocol and associated network stack from the ground up to adhere to our exact requirements.
 This would give us a lot of say in the exact feature set of the network.
-However, since the science of distributed networking algorithms has mostly settled, most peer to peer communication technologies have already been implemented somewhere.
+However, since the science of distributed networking algorithms has mostly settled, most Peer-to-Peer communication technologies have already been implemented somewhere.

-The second option is then to build upon some existing peer to peer networking library, while implementing the blockchain protocol ourselves.
+The second option is then to build upon some existing Peer-to-Peer networking library, while implementing the blockchain protocol ourselves.
 This option has some benefits as the usage of a block-DAG is not yet very common, and thus is not implemented as a stand alone package anywhere.
 For the P2P library we have several options.
 We considered LibTorrent [@libtorrent], Libp2p [@libp2p] and IPv8[@PyIPv8].
-LibTorrent has a number of interesting peer to peer features like peer discovery and data transfer but sadly fell short when it comes discovery of peers based on public keys.
+LibTorrent has a number of interesting Peer-to-Peer features like peer discovery and data transfer but sadly fell short when it comes discovery of peers based on public keys.
 It can be classified more as a file location protocol than a peer location protocol.
 This would mean we would have to implement a peer location system ourselves.
-Libp2p is a modular peer to peer networking stack that provides a large suite of P2P tools.
+Libp2p is a modular Peer-to-Peer networking stack that provides a large suite of P2P tools.
 Libp2p uses a Distributed Hash Table (DHT) to allow peer discovery based on a peer-id [@PeerId].
 There is an JVM/Android implementation available, which also makes it